COL Sean Morrow

 sean.morrow [at] westpoint.edu

-COL Sean Morrow is a native of Naperville, Illinois, and was commissioned as an infantry officer after graduating from the United States Military Academy in 2001.
-He led a rifle platoon in the 3rd Infantry Division during the 2003 invasion of Iraq and later commanded an infantry company in Baghdad during the 2007–08 Surge.
-From 2010 to 2012, he served as an assistant professor in the Department of English and Philosophy at West Point.
+The Naperville, Illinois, native graduated from USMA in 2001 and commissioned as an infantry officer.
+He led a rifle platoon in the 3rd Infantry Division during the 2003 invasion of Iraq and later commanded an infantry company in Baghdad during the 2007-08 Surge.
+From 2010 to 2012, he served as an assistant professor in USMA's then-Department of English & Philosophy.

 COL Morrow earned his doctorate from the University of Chicago, where he also completed a master’s degree in political science.
 He holds a master’s degree in Irish studies from Boston College, where he focused on narratives of political violence.
-He previously served as president of the West Point Class of 2001.
+He previously served as president of the USMA Class of 2001.

 He resides in West Point, New York, with his wife, Meghan, and their three sons: Paddy, Cormac, and Declan.